-Last year we set out the wide range of things we need to do to improve health in our city.
+Last year members of the Leeds Health and Wellbeing Board (leaders from health, care, the voluntary and community sector along and elected representatives of citizens in the city) set out the wide range of things we need to do to improve health and wellbeing in our city.
 This was presented in the Leeds Health and Wellbeing Strategy 2016-2021.